jsbenning/Jessica-Bensch-CLI-app/README.md

 # GoldPrice

-GoldPrice will give you the current ask price for gold and silver both in grams and in ounces.
+GoldPrice will give you the current ask price for gold and silver both in grams and in ounces from ampex.com

 ## Installation